silverapp/silver/README.rst

 Usage
 -----

+For the complete API reference, check the project's wiki: <https://github.com/PressLabs/silver/wiki>.

 For creating the PDF templates, Silver uses the built-in templating engine of Django <https://docs.djangoproject.com/en/1.8/topics/templates/#the-django-template-language>.
 The template variables that are available in the context of the template are: